Vagueness: Subvaluationism

-Subvaluationism is the logical dual of supervaluationism, and has been defended by Dominic Hyde (2008) and Pablo Cobreros (2011).
-Whereas the supervaluationist characterises truth as 'supertruth', the subvaluationist characterises truth as 'subtruth', or "true on at least some precisifications".
+Subvaluationism is another theoretical approach with the same goal as supervaluationism, which is its logical dual.
+It has been defended by Dominic Hyde and Mark Colyvan, as well as by Pablo Cobreros.
+Whereas the supervaluationist characterises truth as "supertruth", the subvaluationist characterises truth as "subtruth", or "true on at least some precisifications".

 Subvaluationism proposes that borderline applications of vague terms are both true and false.
 It thus has "truth-value gluts".
 According to this theory, a vague statement is true if it is true on at least one precisification and false if it is false under at least one precisification.
 If a vague statement comes out true under one precisification and false under another, it is both true and false.
 Subvaluationism ultimately amounts to the claim that vagueness is a truly contradictory phenomenon.
-Of a borderline case of "bald man" it would be both true and false to say that he is bald, and both true and false to say that he is not bald.
+Of a borderline case of "bald man", it would be both true and false to say that he is bald, and both true and false to say that he is not bald.

 Epistemicist view

-A fourth approach, known as "the epistemicist view", has been defended by Timothy Williamson (1994), R. A. Sorensen (1988) and (2001), and Nicholas Rescher (2009).
+A fourth approach, known as the epistemicist view, has been defended by Timothy Williamson (1994), R. A. Sorensen (1988) and (2001), and Nicholas Rescher (2009).
 They maintain that vague predicates do, in fact, draw sharp boundaries, but that one cannot know where these boundaries lie.
 One's confusion about whether some vague word does or does not apply in a borderline case is due to one's ignorance.
 For example, in the epistemicist view, there is a fact of the matter, for every person, about whether that person is old or not old; some people are ignorant of this fact.